Training can be the difference between being a Security Officer and being a Security Professional!

 Terrorism Awerenss for The Security Professional

 Security officers are often the first line of defense in protecting the assets and preventing losses for their employer or their employer's clients.
-In this class you will learn about terrorism, terrorists and how they operate, and terrorism groups, both international and domestic that operate within the U.S. The first step in active participation in Homeland Security prevention is a belief in the threat.
-This belief can only occur if there is a strong awareness of who the enemy is, how targets are chosen, how easily they can be exploited and what that exploitation represents.
+In this class you will learn about terrorism, terrorists and how they operate, and terrorism groups, both international and domestic that operate within the U.S.

-Upon completion of this class, you will be able to: - Know the definition of terrorism. - Identify terrorist operations and define the level of destructiveness. - Identify diffrent types Weapons of Mass Destruction (WMDs) and their impact and threats. - Identify international terrorist groups operating in the U.S. - Identify domestic terrorist groups that operate in the contentental United Sates and the signs of possible terrorist group involvement Due to the security sensitivity of this course, only personal with Law Enforcement, Military or verifiable Security Identification will be allowed to attend.
+Upon completion of this class, you will be able to: - Know the definition of terrorism. - Identify terrorist operations and define the level of destructiveness. - Identify diffrent types Weapons of Mass Destruction (WMDs) and their impact and threats. - Identify international terrorist groups operating in the U.S. - Identify domestic terrorist groups that operate in the contentental United Sates and the signs of possible terrorist group involvement

 Length - 8 hours